 Dear Lovely Human,

-But here’s the pattern I keep seeing at GLEAC: the most consequential work rarely comes from people chasing their first peak.
-It comes from those standing at the base of a second one, armed not with raw hunger, but with discernment.
-With fewer illusions.
-With a clearer sense of what’s actually worth building.
+But here’s the pattern I keep seeing in the GLEAC community… the most consequential work rarely comes from people chasing their first peak.
+It comes from those standing at the base of a second/third/forth one, armed not with raw hunger, but with discernment that only comes with experience.

 The first mountain is about proving you can climb.

-The second is about choosing the right mountain at all.
+The second/third/forth is about choosing the right mountain at all.

 So the real question isn’t whether your best years are behind you.